 Would you like to make a Harissa paste from fresh ingredients?
 Here is a recipe

 - Ten chili pods

 - 1 tsp coriander

 - 10 tbsp olive oil

-Grind the spices in a coffee grinder and put all the ingredients in a container and purée them with a blender.
+grind the spices in a coffee grinder.
+Place all the ingredients together and puree them with a blender.

 Put your Harissa paste in a glass and cover it with oil.